-With 8,345 full-time employees in June 2014, the County provides a full range of services, including general government (administration, central services, elections, and plant acquisition), public protection, (law enforcement, fire protection, watershed protection, County portion of judicial, and detention), public ways and facilities (construction and maintenance of roads), health and sanitation (public, behavioral, and environmental health), public assistance, and education (libraries).
-In addition, enterprise funds account for the operations of the Medical Center, Health Care Plan, two airports, Channel Islands Harbor, Waterworks Districts (sanitation and water services), and Parks (recreational activities).
+With 8,454 full-time employees in June 2015, the County provides a full range of services, including general government (administration, central services, elections, and plant acquisition), public protection, (law enforcement, fire protection, watershed protection, County portion of judicial, and detention), public ways and facilities (construction and maintenance of roads), health and sanitation (public, behavioral, and environmental health), public assistance, and education (libraries).
+In addition, enterprise funds account for the operations of the Medical Center (Ventura County Medical Center and the Santa Paula Hospital), Health Care Plan, two airports, Channel Islands Harbor, Waterworks Districts (sanitation and water services), and Parks (recreational activities).
 The financial reporting entity includes all funds of the primary government (County of Ventura as legally defined), as well as all of its legally separate component units.
 The component units are reported as blended when they are in substance part of the primary government or discretely presented in a separate column on the government-wide financial statements to emphasize that they are legally separate from the primary government.
 Note 1 of the Notes to the Basic Financial Statements provides more information on the reporting entity.